 Knives are all about precision, and precision comes from stability.
 That’s where bench vise comes in.
 It allows you to hold your material nice and tight without moving or sliding.
-Vises come in many different shapes and sizes, but bench vise (affiliate link) is ideal for knife making.
+Vises come in many different shapes and sizes, but bench vise (Amazon link) is ideal for knife making.
 We recommend buying the biggest vice you can afford.

 They don’t need to be attached to your working bench.
 Any surface which is stable enough can be attached to a bench vise directly on its surface or the side.
 Lining the vice’s jaws with wood or leather protects your knife, so keep that in mind.
 Jaws can also be replaced when they became worn enough over time.
 Some models can also include an anvil part, which often comes in handy.

 When it comes to choosing a bench vice, the most important factors are durability, strength, and application.